 Knee injuries can be incredibly painful and keep you from doing the things you love.
 Certain knee injuries, including meniscus tears, are actually quite common if you’ve been involved in an accident.
 If you are struggling with a torn meniscus after a Miami accident, you should not hesitate to contact an attorney for help.
-At Lavent Law, our personal injury attorneys can help you recover the money you need and deserve.
+At Lavent Law, P.A., our personal injury attorneys can help you recover the money you need and deserve.
 Call us today to schedule a free consultation with our legal team.

 Meniscus tears are the most commonly reported knee injury.
 Meniscus actually refers to one of two pieces of C-shaped cartilage in your knee.
 The knee is made of up three different bones: the femur, tibia, and patella.
 The meniscus is located between the femur (your thigh bone) and the tibia (your shin bone).
 The cartilage acts as a shock absorber in the knee and keeps the bones from rubbing against one another.
 The meniscus is essential to a properly functioning knee.
 When the meniscus becomes damaged or torn, you will experience pain and a significant lack of mobility.

 Meniscus tears occur when the knee is bent and then forcefully twisted or rotated.
 Tears are more likely to happen when force or weight is applied to the knee during the rotation.
 Here are some of the most common causes of meniscus tears in Miami.

 Sports Injuries: It may not be surprising to learn that meniscus tears are an incredibly common sports-related injury.
 Athletes are at an increased risk of a torn meniscus.

 Active Adults: Meniscus tears also tend to affect older adults.
 In fact, 40 percent of active adults over the age of 65 will deal with a meniscus tear.
 The meniscus cartilage can become worn down over the years, and sudden rotation causes the cartilage to tear.